tshepang/blog-movies/content/movies/The Social Network (2010).rst

 supercool Justin Timberlake, has a superb lead, and has quality acting, incredible camerawork, an amazing script/dialog, but that is just not enough.
 Perhaps it was just not gripping enough, or the story appealing enough.
-It ends decently, though not in any way one would expect, and maybe mere *decent* is the problem.
+It ends decently, though not in any way one would expect.